+Leaving a Legacy:

-Leaving a Legacy Theme or Topic: This unit will call upon primary source documents from the Ancestry.com databases, as well as other historical resources, to serve as investigative tools for answering the essential question of "How are people remembered?"
+Theme or Topic: This unit will call upon primary source documents from the Ancestry.com databases, as well as other historical resources, to serve as investigative tools for answering the essential question of "How are people remembered?"

 Subtheme: As a part of their exploration, students will tease out understandings about the differences between genealogy and family history.
 This will initially be linked to the unit title "From Footprint to Legacy", later connected with the resources students explore, and ultimately related to the student's own sense of legacy.

+Investigative Questions:

-Investigative Ouestions: Overarching: How are people remembered?
+Overarching: How are people remembered?

 Analysis: 1.
 What is the purpose of this artifact?
 2. How is this artifact significant to the individual's life?
 3. Where are the facts?
-4. What is the narrative 5.
-What does this text reveal about legacies?
-1. What is this individual's legacy?
+4. What is the narrative?
+5. What does this text reveal about legacies?

+Synthesis: 1.
+What is this individual's legacy?
 2. What legacy have I left so far?
 3. What will my future legacy and narrative be?

+Intended Audience:

 The unit is designed for a sixth grade English Language Arts class.
 However, many of the concepts and skills can be widely applied at the middle school level.
 The primary resources used would be especially applicable to eighth grade social studies classes.

-Materials Learning Goal Objective Day 1 I can draw evidence from a Introduce key term of "legacy" for this unit.
-Ask Video links variety of texts to support students to keep this word in their minds and look Student my analysis
+Learning Goal CCSS Objective Lesson Overview Materials Day 1 I can draw evidence from a variety of texts to support my analysis.
+W6.9 Introduce key term of "legacy" for this unit.
+Ask students to keep this word in their minds and look Video links Student writing